 Retention is the ability to keep members engaged in our sisterhood.
 It is the strength of the tie that keeps them involved in Delta Gamma.
 The recruitment of new members is important, but equally as essential is meeting the needs of our current members and providing the membership experience they seek.
-This task is larger than any one officer, though the director of continuous recruitment serves on this committee.
-To learn more about the Retention Committee, please view the Retention Committee Handbook.
+This task is larger than any one officer, though the director of continuous recruitment and retention is charged with spearheading these efforts.
+To ensure that we have the voices of all chapter members considered in the retention conversations and planning, chapters should convene a retention committee.